wp-plugins/wp-e-commerce-predictive-search/readme.txt

 == Upgrade Notice ==

+= 2.0.8 =
+Upgrade now for 1 very important bug fix and 1 new feature Ð option to show product prices in drop down.

 = 2.0.7 =
 Update now for new 'View Docs' quick reference feature and 2 SSL bug fixes.